On this page:

 • 3.5 hectares of urban waterway protected and enhanced

-• 60,283.7 kg/yr of Total Suspend Solids treated
+• 60,283.7 kg/year of Total Suspend Solids treated

-• 161.2 kg/yr of Total Phosphorus treated
+• 161.2 kg/year of Total Phosphorus treated

-• 589.3 kg/yr of Total Nitrogen treated
+• 589.3 kg/year of Total Nitrogen treated

-• 15,400 kg/yr gross pollutants treated.
+• 15,400 kg/year gross pollutants treated.

 Major disaster recovery programs

-Water Statutory staff in CMAs also supports a range of related initiatives.
+Water statutory staff in CMAs also supports a range of related initiatives.
 For example, during 2021-22, staff in East Gippsland and North East CMAs have supported major disaster recovery programs for a number of waterways that were damaged in the 2019-20 bushfires and 2021 flood and storm events.

 These programs received separate funding, but are dependent on the technical expertise of Water Statutory staff in relation to design and approval of the construction of new and repaired waterway structures.